A Horse Boarders Dream

 During the non-grazing months, we provide each horse unlimited hay inside their hay huts or stalls.
 For the easy keepers we use the slow feed nets both in the hay huts and their stalls.
 Slow feeding emulates natural grazing and prevents colic, heals ulcers and reduces boredom.
 The horses are very content with this feeding method.

-For the owners we offer a heated bathroom with hot water, a nice, lighted sand ring, great trails, a good size tack room with lots of saddle racks and a feeling that you have your own private barn to unwind in.
+For the owners we offer a heated bathroom with hot water, a nice riding ring 66' wide by 144' long, made of a mix of sand and shredded rubber which provides good drainage and melts ice/snow quickly making it ridable for most winter days.
+We have great trails, a good size tack room with lots of saddle racks and a feeling that you have your own private barn to unwind in.